git-clay/Project_3/README.md

 -Page 3: Display suggestions/ideas that can be re-searched if the results are not adequate.

-Tools:
+###Tools:

-"bcrypt" & "bcrypt-nodejs": Password salt and hash "body-parser": To more easily manage json objects "express"" : To more easily communicate with the database "postgres" & "sequellize": Used to create and update the database via SQL "nodemon" : used to automatically reload node after any file was saved "satellizer": used to register and login users "request": used to pull in all of these tools on the designated file Routes and controllers were created to make the RESTful requests more organized both within the app itself and requests from a third party api.
+    "bcrypt" & "bcrypt-nodejs": Password salt and hash "body-parser": To more easily manage json objects "express"" : To more easily communicate with the database "postgres" & "sequellize": Used to create and update the database via SQL "nodemon" : used to automatically reload node after any file was saved "satellizer": used to register and login users "request": used to pull in all of these tools on the designated file

     "cities":